AnyLog-co/documentation/deployments/Docker/operator_node.md

 # Operator Node
 A node that hosts the data.
 This operator will receive data directly from EdgeX via MQTT.

-To understand the steps taken to deploy a master node, please review the [deployment process](master_node_deployment_process.md).
+To understand the steps taken to deploy a operator node, please review the [deployment process](operator_node_deployment_process.md).

 ## Deployment Steps
 0. The sample deployment uses [PostgreSQL](Postgres.md).
 Please make sure  PostgreSQL is installed.